-A portion of the proceeds derived from the sale of the 2015B Bonds, together with other legally available moneys, will be used to refund the State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2007A, maturing in the years 2017 through 2036, in the outstanding principal amount of \$210,725,000 (the "Refunded Bonds").
+A portion of the proceeds derived from the sale of the 2017A Bonds, together with other legally available moneys, will be used to refund the State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2008A, maturing in the years 2019 through 2021, in the outstanding principal amount of \$70,325,000 (the "2008A Refunded Bonds") and the State of Florida, Department of Transportation Turnpike Revenue Refunding Bonds, Series 2010A, maturing in the years 2020 through 2030, in the outstanding principal amount of \$90,095,000 (the "2010A Refunded Bonds") (collectively, the "Refunded Bonds").
 This refunding is being effectuated to achieve debt service savings.

-Simultaneously with the delivery of the 2015B Bonds, the Department will cause to be deposited a portion of the proceeds of the 2015B Bonds, along with other legally available moneys, into an irrevocable escrow account (the "Escrow Deposit Trust Fund") under an Escrow Deposit Agreement to be entered into among the Department, the Division of Bond Finance and the Board of Administration (the "Escrow Agent").
-The Escrow Agent will invest the proceeds in the State Treasury investment pool, or other legally authorized investments.
-The amount of proceeds initially deposited in escrow plus interest earnings thereon, is expected to be sufficient to redeem the Refunded Bonds on the redemption date.
-The Refunded Bonds will be considered as remaining outstanding and economically defeased only, and will continue to have a claim upon the Net Revenues of the Turnpike System, as well as the Escrow Deposit Trust Fund, until they are redeemed.
+Simultaneously with the delivery of the 2017A Bonds, the Department will cause to be deposited a portion of the proceeds of the 2017A Bonds, along with other legally available moneys, into an irrevocable escrow account (the "Escrow Deposit Trust Fund") under an Escrow Deposit Agreement to be entered into among the Department, the Division of Bond Finance and the Board of Administration (the "Escrow Agent").